rust-lang/rfcs/text/0000-destructure-drop-structs.md

 Allowing to destructure these types would ensure that:
 1.  unused fields are dropped,
 2.  only owned structs can be destructured.

+It is not allowed to implicitly move fields out of structs implementing Drop.
+This would make it too easy to accidentally trigger destructuring by accessing a field, which then means that drop does not run and possibly cause a memory leak.

 # Detailed design
 [design]: #detailed-design